juliebisharyan/data-journalism/README.md

 1. What is the average teacher turnover rate for South San Francisco Unified School District?

+I opened the data set for SSFUSD terminations each year into Google Sheets.
+I filtered out non-teaching positions and terminations that were due to temporary employment.
+I then opened up the active number of teachers at SSFUSD in another Google Sheet.
+I created a seperate sheet that took note of the number of terminations each year and the number of active teachers.
 After dividing the number of terminations by the number of total teachers each year, the average termination rate for high school teachers in South San Francisco Unified School District is about 14%.

 2. What are the differences in teacher salaries in San Mateo County school districts?

 The chart shows this best, but San Mateo Union High and Sequoia Union High pay significally higher than the other school districts in San Mateo County.
 Based on my reporting, this is due to these districts having higher property taxes.
 South San Francisco Unified School District is in the middle range while Jefferson Union High and Cabrillo Unified have the lowest salaries in the county.
+I found this answer from downloading the data set for each year from the California Department of Education.
+I combined the files and filtered out the districts I wanted to focus on in R. I also adjusted for inflation using the CPI.
+This data set contains both 'minimum salaries' and 'maximum salaries,' so I decided to just focus on the minimum salaries.

+3. How much do teachers at South San Francisco Unified School District pay out of pocket for their benefits package compared to other teachers in San Mateo County?

+In 2015, teachers at SSFUSD were paying the highest amount on average for their benefits package (about $1,500 annualy), compared to at other districts.
+This data set contained the "the annual cost of plan for active employees" and "the amount the district contributes to the cost of the plan."
+Basically, I subtracted the two numbers to get how much the employees would have to pay out of pocket.
+Since the dataset contained the costs of different individual plans, I calculated the average cost of the benefits for a single individual.

-3. How do students at South San Francisco Unified School District perform academically compared to students at Sequoia Union High School District, a wealthier school district?
+4. How do students at South San Francisco Unified School District perform academically compared to students at Sequoia Union High School District, a wealthier school district?

 Students at Sequoia Union High District overall perform better than students at SSFUSD.
 This might be due to the fact that those schools are better funded and have more resources.
+To get this answer, I copied and pasted the table from Ed Data into Google Sheets for both districts.

-5. How does California rank compared to other states in its education funding?
+6. How does California rank compared to other states in its education funding?

 Based on the data from 2021, California ranks at number 17.
 However, this data only has information for 41 states, so that number might change once the other remaining states are included.
 Still, California spends 38% less than the $24,535 in per-pupil funding in Washington D.C.
+For this, I downloaded the data set and brought it into Google sheets.
+I sorted the per-pupil funding to see which state spent the least and which state spent the most.

+6. What is the average rent in South San Francisco?

+According to Zumper, the average rent for a one-bedroom apartment in South San Francisco is $2,390.
+The price has gone up about 27% since 2016.
+To get this, I copied and pasted the table from Zumper's dataset into Google sheets and used a formula to calculate the average.
+I also calculated the percentage increase using NOO.

 ## Data Visualization Links
 [Math Test scores](https://datawrapper.dwcdn.net/3tGBd/1/)